jboss-developer/jboss-eap-quickstarts/jta-crash-rec/README.md

 This quickstart shows how to atomically update multiple resources within one transaction.
 It updates a relational database table using JPA and sends a message using JMS.
 This type of paired updates to two different resources are called XA transactions and are defined by the Java EE JTA specification JSR-907.
 JTA transactions are not distributed across multiple application servers.

-The relational database table in this example contains two columns that represent a "key" / "value" pair.
+The relational database table in this example contains two columns that represent a `key` / `value` pair.
 The application presents an HTML form containing two input text boxes and allows you to create, update, delete or list these pairs.
-When you add or update a "key" / "value" pair, the quickstart starts a transaction, updates the database table, produces a JMS message containing the update, and then commits the transaction.
-If all goes well, eventually the consumer gets the message and generates a database update, setting the "value" corresponding to the "key" to something that indicates it was changed by the message consumer.
+When you add or update a `key` / `value` pair, the quickstart starts a transaction, updates the database table, produces a JMS message containing the update, and then commits the transaction.
+If all goes well, eventually the consumer gets the message and generates a database update, setting the `value` corresponding to the `key` to something that indicates it was changed by the message consumer.

 In this example, you halt the JBoss EAP server in the middle of an XA transaction after the database modification has been committed, but before the JMS producer is committed.
 You can verify that the transaction was started, then restart the JBoss EAP server to complete the transaction.
 You then verify that everything is in a consistent state.